 Long chain fatty acids have fourteen to eighteen carbons and can be saturated, monounsaturated or polyunsaturated.
 Examples are stearic acid which is an eighteen carbon saturated fat found in beef tallow.
 Oleic acid is an eighteen chain monounsaturated fat found in olive oil.
 GLA (gamma-linolenic acid) is also in this category.
 This oil is found in evening primrose, borage and black current seed oil.

 Very long chain fatty acids have twenty to twenty-four carbons atoms.
 These oils are highly unsaturated, the most well known being EPA (eicosapentanoic acid) and DHA (docosahexananoic acid).
 These are essential, that is, we must get these from our diet.

-There is another problem associated with overconsumption of omega-6 fatty acids such as found in vegetable oils– the accumulation of NEFAs (non-esterified fatty acids) in the blood.
-Studies have found that NEFAs are implicated not just as a primary risk factor in sudden heart attacks, but they are implicated in the onset of cancer as well.
+There is another problem associated with over-consumption of omega-6 fatty acids such as found in vegetable oils.
+This has to do with the accumulation of NEFAs (non-esterified fatty acids) in the blood.
+Studies have found that NEFAs are implicated, not just as a primary risk factor in sudden heart attacks, but they are implicated in the onset of cancer as well.
 In other words, virtually every single bottled vegetable oil and processed food you buy in the supermarket (excluding extra virgin olive oil) should be considered a health threat.

-Low Heat: extra virgin olive oil, avocado oil (avocado oil actually has a high smoke point, but I like to use it in mayonnaise and salad dressings).
+Low Heat and/or Room Temperature: extra virgin olive oil, avocado oil (avocado oil actually has a high smoke point, but I like to use it in mayonnaise and salad dressings).